ErZicky/StartPage-Favicon-Search-Chrome-Extension/README.md

 # StartPage-Favicon-Search-Chrome-Extension
-A Chrome extension that add favicons to StartPage results instead of the "anonymous view" icon (which still works if clicked)
+A simple Chrome extension that add favicons to StartPage results instead of the "anonymous view" icon (which still works if clicked).

+This way browsing the results is much more intuitive

 The source of the favicons is DuckDuckGo.com